Wengen, Switzerland – August 1989

-On a crystal clear bright blue sky day, I took the train up to 11000 feet to the Jungfrau mountain with Joanie, one of the tour leaders.
+On a crystal clear bright blue sky day, I took the train up to 11,000 feet to the Jungfrau mountain with a widow, one of our tour leaders.
 She and her husband started a drug and alcohol rehab center for men in England called Yeldall Manor.
 She told us some amazing stories of men receiving Christ as their personal Savior and being delivered from addiction to alcohol or drugs and having transformed lives.
-After her husband died of cancer, she felt led to minister to other widows so she speaks to ladies’ groups all over Great Britain and the USA.
+After her husband died of cancer, she felt led to minister to other widows, so she speaks to ladies’ groups all over Great Britain and the USA.

-On our one rainy day, a couple invited me to go with them to Lucerne.
+One rainy day, a couple invited me to go with them to Lucerne.
 Friends of theirs, a retired German pastor and his wife, also joined us.
-Pastor Will speaks excellent English, has a great sense of humor, and loves the Lord.
-When he was a teen, he was forced to live in a Nazi youth camp and moved from country to country every year during World War 2.
+Pastor Will spoke excellent English, had a great sense of humor, and loved the Lord.
+As a teen, he was forced to live in a Nazi youth camp and moved from country to country every year during World War 2.
 But God’s ways are higher than man’s ways, and he received Christ as his Savior during a secret Salvation Army meeting.
-God plucking him out of the pit.
-A year later, many of his friends were killed in an air raid, but he was spared when he jumped in a hole he had just dug.
-Now he smuggles Bibles into eastern Europe.
+God plucked him out of the pit.
+A year later, many of his friends were killed in an air raid, but he was spared when he jumped into a hole he had just dug.
+Now he smuggles Bibles into Eastern Europe.
 He said Russia and Hungary are wide open, but Romania is suffering terribly.
 He showed me photos of a crowded Baptist church in Russia and let me take a photo of his photo to show the folks back home.

-On Sunday, one of the men who also speaks some German, went with me to the Protestant church in town to worship.
+On Sunday, one of the men who spoke more German than me went with me to the Protestant church in town to worship.
 I was disappointed in the cold formal worship service.
 I could understand the German prayer and hymns, but not the sermon.
-We then returned to the hotel for the English worship service led by Peter Letchford for the tour group.
+We then returned to the hotel for the English worship service led by Peter for the tour group.
 I was blessed by his continuing message on the gates of Jerusalem.
-We had a delicious midday dinner in the hotel dining room and then strolled around the village and rested the remainder of the day.
+We had a delicious midday dinner in the hotel dining room and then strolled around the village and rested for the remainder of the day.

-It’s fun to speak German again, but I’m rusty.
-My German has come in handy a few times when I’ve been with the different groups on the day trips, but many Swiss speak excellent English.
-They are required to learn German, French, Italian, and English when they attend the public schools.
-Their fluency in many languages puts most Americans to shame.
+I have fun speaking German again, although I’m rusty.
+My German has come in handy a few times on the different day trips, but many Swiss people speak excellent English.
+Citizens are required to learn German, French, Italian, and English in the public schools.
+Their fluency in languages puts most Americans to shame.

-Hiking through the lush green valley beside the river to Trummelbach Falls another day was delightful.
-We paused to watch the farmers rake freshly cut hay by hand who reminded me of the Amish back home.
+Another day, we hiked through the lush green valley beside the river to Trummelbach Falls.
+We paused to watch the farmers rake freshly cut hay by hand, reminding me of the Amish back home.
 On the last day, I visited a real castle on Lake Thun.
-I had fun pretending I was a damsel in distress hanging out the castle window, but no prince charming showed up.
-The boat ride back on the lake was a relaxing way to end my wonderful two weeks in the Swiss Alps.
+I pretended to be a damsel in distress hanging out the castle window.
+The relaxing boat ride back perfectly ended my wonderful two weeks in the Swiss Alps.

-After breakfast the next morning, we all boarded the train back to the Zurich airport.
-I could not hold back my tears when I said goodbye to everyone before we boarded the plane.
-I know I will probably not see most of these dear brothers and sisters until we are worshiping God together in heaven.
-I am glad that goodbye is not forever for fellow believers.
+After breakfast the next morning, we all boarded the train to the Zurich airport.
+I could not hold back my tears when I said goodbye to everyone.
+Someday I will worship God together again with these dear brothers and sisters in heaven.
+I am glad that goodbye is not forever for us.